 It’s actually more common to have too much phosphorus than not enough.
 Phosphorus is found naturally in many foods and phosphoric acid is used as an additive, so most people get enough in their diet.

-Your body needs phosphorus, but too much of it can cause problems.
-Studies suggest that excessive phosphorus intake can put you at risk for osteoporosis and heart disease.
+Your body needs phosphorus, but too much of it can cause problems. suggest that excessive phosphorus intake can put you at risk for osteoporosis and heart disease.
 Calcium and phosphorus work together to form and maintain healthy teeth and bones.
 The minerals need to be balanced in order to be effective.

 Too much phosphorus can decrease the amount of calcium in your body, leading to bone loss.
 It can also impair your body’s ability to use other minerals, such as iron, zinc, and magnesium.